 Suitable for toddlers, teens and even adults, a Single Bed will certainly last and last.
 These classic low profile beds are a perfect choice for your child and if you need more storage or a spare bed, many designs come with additional storage or trundle bed drawers so you can really maximise your room to suit your needs.

 Providing bountiful, valuable sleeping space which is perfect for those weekend lie-ins, you can create a fabulous centrepiece for your child’s room.
 A double bed has what it takes to see younger children grow into adults as they are built to last.
 Some styles are available in a small double or standard double size so you can find the right one to fit your space.

 The perfect transitional bed for when your little one moves from their cot to their ‘big bed’.
 Sometimes big beds can feel too big and become a little overwhelming for your child, so perhaps consider a modular design that literally grows with your child.
-Or you may prefer to choose a full size single bed with side safety rails which will ensure your little one remains in bed and doesn’t roll out.
-When your child is big enough, you simply need to remove the side rails et voila, you will have a full size single bed for your child to enjoy and feel all grown up.
+Or you may prefer to choose a full-size single bed with side safety rails that will ensure your little one remains in bed and doesn’t roll out.
+When your child is big enough, you simply need to remove the side rails et voila, you will have a full-size single bed for your child to enjoy and feel all grown up.

 Upholstered beds will add warmth and luxury to your child’s bedroom.
 From traditional to contemporary designs to suit both boys and girls, the strong wooden bed frames are covered in luxury fabrics that will last throughout childhood and beyond.
 Some Upholstered Beds even include a fantastic storage area within the bed frame providing lots of space for bedding, clothes and toys.